-In 2011, only the OSL badges were placed on station.
-During 2010, the OSL badges were co-located on station with the TLD badges.
-Comparison of the OSL data with the TLD data showed that the OSL data averaged about 4.5 mR higher than the TLD data.
-Since the increase was consistent among indicator, control, and community badges, the differences between types of badges should continue to be similar to previous years.
-Note an increase in the three badge types on Figure 4.3-1.
-An increase was also noted in 2010 which reflects issues (especially during 2nd Qtr) with the aging Panasonic TLD reader.
+During 2010, OSL badges were co-located on station with the TLD badges.
+In 2011, only the OSL badges were placed at each station.
+Following the change to only OSL badges, the differences between indicator, control, and community locations has been consistent with previous years.
+An increase noted in 2010 reflects issues (especially during 2nd Qtr) with the aging Panasonic TLD reader.
 The close agreement between the station groups supports the position that the plant is not contributing significantly to direct radiation in the environment.